TimeForJulia/jtm2/README.md

 #####To input a date+time+zone

-The cannonical date+time+zone entry: "[-]YYYY-MM-DD hh:mm:ss tzname"
+The cannonical date+time+zone entry: d"[-]YYYY-MM-DD hh:mm:ss tzname"

 * where tzname is the IANA standard timezone name,
 * the year is given with four digits (preceeded by '-' if it preceeds year zero),